Samahu/GigaRender/README.md

 # building the project
 To build the project first you need to have DirectX 9.0c or later installed.
-Then open GigaRender.sln with Visual Studio and run build.
+Open GigaRender.sln with Visual Studio and run build all command.

 # Running the project
 Once the project has been built, follow these steps to launch the project: